 About

-YuhTyng (“Tyng”) Patka is chair of the NYC Real Estate Tax and Incentives Practice, the NYC Climate Mobilization Act Task Force, and the PACE Financing Practice.
-She also co-chairs the Impact Real Estate Practice.
+YuhTyng (“Tyng”) Patka is Co-Chair of the NYC Real Estate Tax & Zoning Incentives Practice, and Chair of the NYC Climate Mobilization Act Task Force and the PACE Financing Practice.
+She also co-chairs the New York City Development Practice and the Impact Practice.

 Tyng provides a road map to her clients for the optimal way to minimize their property tax burden.
 Tyng represents owners in challenging their property taxes (certiorari) and is one of New York City’s top experts on building tax classifications, having successfully argued and litigated on matters relating to building misclassifications which have led to significant tax refunds.

-- Successfully reclassifying a building into the proper tax class, resulting in a $250,000 tax refund
+- Successfully reclassified a building into the proper tax class, resulting in a $250,000 tax refund

 - Representing a hotel owner in Manhattan on an ICAP for a $40M renovation